-Any other software, like Microsoft Office, needed on campus, will be provided free during orientation.
+Any software, including Adobe Suite and Microsoft Office, needed on campus, will be provided free during orientation.
 GC students who get Macs, do not need the have Bootcamp or Parallels installed.
 If you find you need either of these later, see Mr. Rose.

 Any other questions regarding computer issues or software should be directed to Mr. Rose (PATRICR@clemson.edu).

-For further information about computers or software, please visit out GC help desk.
+For further information about computers or software, please visit our GC help desk.

 I heard that having internships are mandatory for graduation.
 Is this true?
 If so, is there anything I should know now that will ease my mind?

 Yes, they are mandatory.
 Internships are essential to every Clemson Graphic Communications student’s career preparation.
 All GC majors are required to do at least two internships in order to receive their degree, and many complete three.